MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 - **If you allow external sharing, do you want to allow unauthenticated users?** If you enable sharing with **Anyone**, users can create sharable links that don't require sign-in.

-- **What do you want the default sharing link to be?** Users can choose which type of link to send (Anyone, Internal, or Direct), but you can choose the default option that is presented to users.
+- **What do you want the default sharing link to be?** Users can choose which type of link to send (Anyone, People in your organization, or Specific people), but you can choose the default option that is presented to users.

 - **Do you want to restrict external sharing by domain?** You can restrict external sharing to specific domains or prevent sharing with specific domains.

 Note that the OneDrive sharing settings are a subset of the SharePoint sharing settings.
 If you want to allow external sharing in OneDrive, it must be enabled for SharePoint.
+For more info, see [File collaboration in SharePoint with Microsoft 365](/sharepoint/deploy-file-collaboration.md).

 ## Data retention